clicon/clixon/CONTRIBUTING.md

 Try to avoid global variables.

-If you absolutely need a global variable, try to contain it as static within a single C-file, ie do not declare it extern and use it elsewhere.
+If you absolutely need a global variable, try to contain it as static within a single C-file, ie do not declare it extern and do not use it in other files.

 Also, always prepend a global variable with `_`, underscore.